 1. Global currency initiative

-- Inviting the local government to get involved
+- Inviting local government to get involved.

 2. United Nations of International Monetary (UNIM)